H. M. The King's Medal

 H. M. (His Majesty) The King's Medal (H.M.
 Konungens medalj), earlier known as the Court Medal (Hovmedaljen), is a Swedish honour that may be bestowed upon Swedish and foreign citizens.
 The medal was created in 1814 and is awarded in different sizes in gold and silver with chain or ribbon.
 This medal is not awarded in classes but in sizes.
 The 12th size is the largest and is worn around the neck on a chain or ribbon.
 The 8th and 5th size are worn from the left breast suspended by a ribbon, after the Seraphim Medal.

 It is awarded to Swedish and foreign citizens for special merits as well as to officials at the royal court.
-Since 1975 it is the next highest award, after the Seraphim Medal, that can be awarded to Swedish citizens because the Royal Order of the Seraphim is only for the royal family.
+This was especially the case since 1975, when Swedish Orders of Chivalry ceased to be conferred upon non-royal Swedish citizens, until the Orders were open to Swedish citizens again from 1 February 2023.